adityakhode/MPUTESTKITUI/README.md

     pip install pillow
     pip install pyqt5

-*depending on your operating system the commands can change please search for it online*ire
+*depending on your operating system the commands can change please search for it online*

 Directory Structure